 Some speakers would like to do more than "speak and leave."
-You need to cash-in their online presence by sharing their social media handles to the attendees and encourage them to keep in touch with the keynote speakers.
+You need to cash in their online presence by sharing their social media handles with the attendees and encourage them to keep in touch with the keynote speakers.

 Last but not least, the purpose of hiring a keynote speaker is to engage, encourage, and motivate the audience.
 Each individual should be able to feel like, "It's a good thing that I attended!"